Classic Trucks History

-Starting in the 1930s, styling became important, and manufacturers began improving the looks of pickups.
+Starting in the 1930s, when styling became more important to sell vehicles, manufacturers began improving the looks of their trucks.
 Front grilles were redesigned to set them apart from cars.
-Ford alone would sell over three million pickup trucks by 1932.
+Ford alone would sell over three-million pickup trucks by 1932.

-Shortly after December 7, 1941 (the bombing of Pearl Harbor), civilian car and truck production in America stopped.
-Factorys were converted to military-only production of trucks, tanks, planes, arms, and munitions.
+Shortly after December 7, 1941 (the bombing of Pearl Harbor by the Japanese), civilian car and truck production in America stopped.
+Factories were converted to military-only production of trucks, tanks, planes, arms, and munitions.

 Chevrolet Chief Engineer John Woods explained how truck production was able to be started up before the cars were: "Before the war ended, the government permitted Chevrolet to begin production trucks for civilians on the same lines on which military vehicles were being built."

 Dodge built the B-series trucks from 1948 through 1953, then offered the redesigned C-series Dodge pickups (1954-1960).

 Designed for off-highway operations, the Dodge Power Wagon was one of the first mass-produced 4x4 civilian trucks.
 For decades, they have been called upon for pulling, snow-plowing, well-drilling, and providing portable power to remote areas.

 Post-war Ford Truck production started with the continuation of their pre-war "waterfall" grille trucks.
 In addition to stake bodies and pickup bodies, a 1/2-ton and one-ton panel truck were added, as well as a sedan delivery model.